gdlee412/Open-Source-Software-Practice/코드/09-WEBAPP.md

 JavaScript brings interactivity to your app
     - There are special function that bridge HTML and JS such as document.querySelector
     - (element).addEventListener(name, handler) sets up a function that is called each time a specific event happens
-    - Accessing the value of <input> tags via the value attributs
+    - Accessing the value of <input> tags via the value attributes